2001 Shijiazhuang bombings: Sequence of events

 The explosives were made from ammonium nitrate.
 Jin had paid 950 RMB ($115) to Wang Yushun (王玉顺) and Hao Fengqin (郝凤琴), owners of an illegal explosives workshop near Shijiazhuang.

-According to Jin Ruchao's confession, he flew to Tianjin after stabbing his girlfriend to death in her home in Maguan County, Yunnan and took a bus to the suburbs of Shijiazhuang, where he hid the fuse and detonators.
+According to Jin Ruchao's confession, he flew to Tianjin after stabbing his girlfriend to death in her home in Maguan County, Yunnan, and took a bus to the suburbs of Shijiazhuang, where he hid the fuse and detonators.
 He then purchased dynamite from Wang Yushun, from whom he also bought small quantities of dynamite from the previous year for experiments, in Luquan District.
-From March 12–14, Jin bought dynamite from Wang 3 times.
-On the 15th, Jin rented a pick-up truck to transport his bombs to his targets, which were in bags labeled as "chicken feed".
+From March 12 to 14, Jin bought dynamite from Wang 3 times.
+On March 15, Jin rented a pick-up truck to transport his bombs to his targets, which were in bags labeled as "chicken feed".
 For some reason, the truck driver refused to take the bags further while midway through the journey and Jin was forced to store them in an abandoned building in a village outside of the city.
 At 8 pm that night, he first rented a three-wheeler to transport bombs to the Hardware Company dorm (五金公司宿舍) on 13 Dianda Street and 12th Hutong on Minjin Street (民进街12号院), as well as the Shijiazhuang Number 1 Construction (市建一宿舍) and Number 3 Cotton Mill (棉三宿舍) dorms.
 After a quick nap, he delivered more bombs to the latter two dorms with the help of another three-wheeler and a taxi.
 He then took multiple taxis to detonate the bombs one by one.

 The first bomb went off at 4:16 am and blew a hole in the walls of the 15 Cotton Mill dorm, which housed Jin's step mother at the time.
 Shortly after, the 16 Cotton Mill dorm, where Jin lived and had a bitter argument with a neighbor regarding splitting rooms, was completely leveled by the second bomb.
 The third bomb went off at 4:30 am, destroying a unit of the Shijiazhuang Construction company dorm, which housed Jin's ex.
 At 4:45 am, a unit of the Hardware Company dorm, which housed Jin's ex, was demolished by a bomb.
 The final explosion came at 5:01 am, at the 12th Hutong on Minjin Street, which Jin had inherited from his parents but had lost money selling the property.
-Fortunately, the bomb had only made a crater on the ground nearby.
+The bomb had only made a crater on the ground nearby.